 Distributed Deployment.
-We offer two solutions for distributed deployment:
+We offer three solutions for distributed deployment:

 - Remote-PHY Solution.
 Our R-PHY solution for cable networks consists of remotely deployable hardware that primarily performs RF modulation and connects to a CCAP at the network core to provide subscriber management, session management, access aggregation and security functions.
 The remotely deployed R-PHY nodes aggregate end user traffic for delivery back to the central data center.
 The software at the central data center can run on our C100G CCAP chassis or in a virtual environment.
 Our R-PHY solution allows broadband service providers that have implemented fiber-deep architectures to deploy ultra-fast fiber connections closer to the end user.
-By retaining software-driven network control and intelligence functions at the network core and placing physical layer functions remotely in a fiber node, broadband services providers can densify their networks to increase operational efficiencies and network capacity. - Apex Small Cell Solution.
+By retaining software-driven network control and intelligence functions at the network core and placing physical layer functions remotely in a fiber node, broadband services providers can densify their networks to increase operational efficiencies and network capacity. - Remote-MAC/PHY Solution (R-MAC/PHY).
+Our R-MAC/PHY solution for cable networks offers the capabilities of our R-PHY solution while also moving media access control functions from the network core to remotely deployed R-MAC/PHY nodes, allowing cable service providers to increase network throughput to serve more customers at higher speed. - Apex Small Cell Solution.
 Our Apex small cell solution consists of remotely deployable access points that provide cellular connectivity services at the network edge in conjunction with transport security functions to address coverage and capacity challenges.
 It allows a number of connectivity options including LTE and 3G.
 The Apex small cell solution allows broadband service providers to more cost-effectively densify cellular networks.